 - You failed to answer the minimum number of questions which is a total of 75 questions (a combination of 15 experimental items and 60 real-scored items) within the test period.

 There are a lot of ways on how to prepare for the NCLEX, but the best ways to get ready are the following:

 - Use a high-yield NCLEX question bank such as the one provided by NCSBN (2).

 - Allot more time to prepare for the NCLEX exam, so you have more time to master your critical thinking skills.

 - Track your performance as you prep, so you will know which areas you need to focus on.

-The NCLEX test can be hard if you are not ready, which is why we always encourage everybody to prep in a comprehensive manner (learn more from the top NCLEX review course review).
+The NCLEX test can be hard if you are not ready, which is why we always encourage everybody to prep in a comprehensive manner.
 This includes familiarizing the NCLEX scoring method so you’ll know what you can do to ensure higher logit points.